mannssha/Smart_Resume_Builder_with_API_Integration/README.md

 ## ✨ Features

-- 🌐 Fully browser-based — no server or database
 - 📄 Real-time form input and resume preview
 - 📤 One-click export to high-quality PDF
 - 🎨 Visually appealing, professional layout with modern CSS